Improving Compound Activity Classification via Deep Transfer and Representation Learning: Introduction

 Primarily, we develop an instance-based transfer learning method \OurMethod that leverages target information from related bioassays, based on the key principle of chemogenomics as mentioned earlier.
 We further extend \OurMethod to a novel feature-based deep transfer learning method \OurMethodWithDisc that quantitatively measures transferability and explicitly learns what to transfer in a fully data-driven manner.
 To this end, we develop novel components to learn feature-wise and compound-wise transferability in order to effectively encode the commonalities among compounds of different tasks.
 In order to represent compounds, we leveraged the popular idea of Directed Message Passing Neural Network (\dmpnn)~\cite{Yang2019}, and add an attention-based pooling mechanism, denoted as \newgnn.
 We collected a set of confirmatory bioassays from PubChem~\cite{kim2021pubchem} that have a single protein target, and are tested on chemical substances.
 We identified 120 bioassay pairs involving 59 protein targets such that the active compounds in each pair are more similar to each other compared to the inactive compounds.
 We compared our methods \OurMethod and \OurMethodWithDisc with several baselines with respect to two aspects: compound representation and transfer mechanisms.
 Overall, \OurMethodWithDMPNNA achieves the best performance compared to all other methods.
 Compared to \OurMethodWithDMPNNA, \OurMethodWithDMPNNAWithDisc performs slightly worse, but the latter still provides significant performance improvement on some target tasks.
 This suggests that although the transfer mechanism in \OurMethod performs the best overall, the deep transfer mechanism with learned feature-wise and compound-wise transferability can actually benefit some targets.
 Furthermore, experimental results demonstrate the efficacy of our proposed attention mechanism of \newgnn in learning better compound features.
 We provide additional experiments on the compound prioritization problem~\cite{Liu2017Diff} where \newgnn clearly outperforms all other compound representation methods.

 The rest of the paper is organized as follows.
 Section~\ref{sec:related} presents the related works in drug discovery, and transfer learning with applications in SAR predictions.
-Section~\ref{sec:defs} presents the notations and definitions used in this paper.
-Section~\ref{sec:methods} presents the proposed methods of transfer learning for activity prediction.
-Section~\ref{sec:materials} presents the materials used for experimental evaluation.
-Section~\ref{sec:results} presents the experimental results and detailed analyses with discussions.
-Section~\ref{sec:conclusions} concludes the paper.
+Section~\ref{sec:results} presents the materials used for experimental evaluation, experimental results and detailed analyses with discussions.
+Section~\ref{sec:conclusions} presents the conclusions.
+Section~\ref{sec:comp_methods} presents the notations and definitions used in this paper, and the proposed methods of transfer learning for activity prediction.

-\section{Related Work}
+\subsection{Related Work}

+In this section, we provide a brief overview of existing works and divide them across 3 subsections as follows.
+In section{~\ref{sec:related:comp}}, we summarize notable works on computational approaches in drug discovery.
+In section{~\ref{sec:related:transfer}}, we provide a brief overview of existing works in transfer learning.
+In section{~\ref{sec:related:transfer_sar}}, we provide an overview of existing methods that uses transfer learning for better SAR modeling.

-\subsection{Computational Methods in Drug Discovery}
+\subsubsection{Computational Methods in Drug Discovery}